The preparation for bariatric surgery takes, on average, three to six months.

 is based on your level of commitment to a healthier future, and a surgical

 procedure is just one step in your lifestyle change.

 All bariatric patients are required to attend pre-operative

-education classes and support groups.
+education class.
 These are free and conveniently located at Torrance Memorial.

 support groups, designed to help you successfully lose weight and keep it off.
 At these